 Here’s what the finance team wants and needs:

 - Easy to get invoices – The finance team needs to grab all invoices quickly so they can reconcile expenses.
 The best way to do this is to use a platform that consolidates travel spend into one monthly invoice.
-At the very least, you’ll want to be able to login to one platform to find invoices, so you’re not having to hunt them down all over the web.
-Ask finance if they want you to send the invoice to them monthly or if they want to login and download it themselves.

 - Cost savings on trips – Fixing travel isn’t just about saving time.
 Many businesses are still using travel booking platforms that were built in the 80s and 90s.
 Meaning that they markup the inventory so that the company is paying more than a consumer would!
 Impress the finance team by delivering consumer-grade prices for trips.

-How to upgrade your travel management process
+Time to upgrade your travel management

 Let’s bring it all together!